"If my calculations are correct, we should be there very soon. Within half an hour. " said a

 pitched and rocked just shortly after lift off.
 But Carter knew what he was doing, even if

-the craft was unfamiliar, and soon he and John were slowly but surely approaching Tri -- only
+the craft was unfamiliar, and soon he and John were slowly but surely approaching Tri -- only to be stopped short when another unexpected insight took place.
+The force field activated just

 above the atmosphere of the mysterious planet was impenetrable.
 Carter did his best but with